Skip to content

 Exit Accenture (ACN)

-We exited Accenture as advances in AI, once a meaningful tailwind to our thesis, have become what we expect will be a durable and accelerating headwind.
+We exited our position in Accenture in Brookmont's Dividend Growth and Core Dividend Strategies.
+As advances in AI, once a meaningful tailwind to our thesis, have become what we expect will be a durable and accelerating headwind.
 We initiated the position in January 2015 at approximately $89 per share, with a thesis centered on the long-term shift toward outsourced services and consulting demand driven by the complexity of migrating from on-premises infrastructure to the cloud.

 ACN Trade Rationale